Bake to the roots

 Fried Mac ‘n’ Cheese Balls | Bake to the roots

 By the way, let the balls cool down really well in the fridge before deep-frying them.
 These fellas should be firm and cold before they hit the fat.
 If necessary, reshape and compress them more while they are cooling down.
-If they are too loose and not really cold, the chances are higher that they will break apart while deep-frying – nobody wants that.
+If they are too loose and not really cold, the chances are higher that they will break apart while deep-frying.
+Nobody wants that, right?
 So it’s better to take precautions and work properly in advance instead of being annoyed afterward.

 Fried Mac 'n' Cheese Balls | Bake to the roots